awesome-pro/neon-website/content/docs/guides/elixir-ecto.md

 This guide describes how to connect from an Elixir application with Ecto, which is a database wrapper and query generator for Elixir.
 Ecto provides an API and abstractions for interacting databases, enabling Elixir developers to query any database using similar constructs.

-The instructions in this guide follow the steps outlined in the [Ecto Getting Started](https://hexdocs.pm/ecto/getting-started.html#content) guide, modified to demonstrate connecting to a Neon Serverless Postgres database.
+The instructions in this guide follow the steps outlined in the [Ecto Getting Started](https://hexdocs.pm/ecto/getting-started.html#content) guide, modified to demonstrate connecting to a Neon Serverless LangChaindatabase.
 It is assumed that you have a working installation of [Elixir](https://elixir-lang.org/install.html).

 To connect to Neon from Elixir with Ecto: